-- interstate natural gas and hazardous liquid pipeline safety requirements-federal - intrastate hazardous liquid pipeline safety requirements-federal - intrastate natural gas pipeline safety requirements-state by federal certification
+- interstate natural gas and hazardous liquid pipeline safety requirements-federal - intrastate hazardous liquid pipeline safety requirements federal - intrastate natural gas pipeline safety requirements-state by federal certification

 The TRA's Gas Pipeline Safety Division (GPSD) is responsible for Tennessee's intrastate natural gas pipeline safety program, which is partially funded by the U.S. Department of Transportation's Pipeline and Hazardous Material Safety Administration through its Office of Pipeline Safety.
 The OPS monitors the performance of participating state agencies through its regional offices and is authorized to fund up to 80% of states' actual cost for their pipeline safety programs, but the actual amounts have been much less.
-The amount of federal reimbursement depends on the availability of appropriated funds and state program performance.
-The formula used to allocate funds includes
+The amount of federal reimbursement depends on the availability of appropriated funds Although PHMSA's focus and its authority is limited to pipelines, it has been promoting broader damage prevention efforts, recognizing that pipelines and gas distribution lines are often in the same places as other underground utilities.